newaging

 Similar “aging” effects have been observed with respect to extended bed rest.
 All of these factors (lack of physical activity, absence of gravity, lack of movement) are factors that reduce wear and tear, and thus should decrease FDS, according to the NPA paradigm.
 Instead, these factors all tend to increase FDS.
 The fact that the absence of gravity and/or physical activity tends to increase rather than decrease the symptoms of FDS is an unexplainable anomaly for the current paradigm.

-The Hypothesis provides a ready explanation.
+The New Paradigm provides a ready explanation.
 The way to reconcile these anomalies is by recognizing the role of maintenance processes.
 Physical activity increases the rate at which damage is inflicted, but because that activity enhances the performance of certain maintenance processes, the net result is a reduction in the accumulation of damage.
 The absence of gravity decreases the rate at which damage is inflicted, but because the absence of gravity disrupts certain maintenance processes, the net result is an increase in the accumulation of damage.

 Flawed Empirical Model